Language

 • Identify gaps in pedestrian and bicycle infrastructure

-• Develop infrastructure improvement recommendations local to each Costa Mesa school
+• Develop infrastructure improvement recommendations local to each campus

 • Engage the community